ktherage/ktherage.github.io/pages/blog/2025-09-22_api-platform-con-2025-day-1.md

 ---

-#### Extending Caddy

-The presenter outlined two methods for extending Caddy:

-1. **xcaddy build**: Command-line tool for building custom Caddy binaries with plugins
-2. **Web UI**: Browser-based interface available on Caddy's website for configuration management

-#### Extending Caddy with Go

-The session demonstrated Caddy's native Go integration, which allows direct extension development in Go.
-This approach provides access to Go's standard library and ecosystem while maintaining Caddy's configuration simplicity.

-The speaker referenced the official Caddy documentation at caddyserver.com/docs for detailed implementation guidance.

-#### Using Interpreters

-The presenter discussed limitations of traditional multi-language server architectures:

-- One interpreter required per language
-- Each language version requires a new interpreter
-- Separate maintenance cycles for each interpreter
-- Type systems must be reimplemented across different platforms

-These factors create operational complexity and maintenance overhead.

-#### WASM

-The speaker introduced WebAssembly as a "build once, run everywhere" solution, while noting current challenges with documentation quality and ecosystem stability.

-##### How WASM Works

-WebAssembly provides a binary instruction format that enables near-native performance across different runtime environments.
-It creates sandboxed execution contexts suitable for embedding in various systems.

-##### WASM in Caddy

-The presenter demonstrated Caddy's WebAssembly integration through:

-- **wasmtime**: Runtime for executing WASM modules
-- **wazero.NewModuleConfig().WithSysWalltime()**: Configuration for system time access
-- **wasm.NewMiddleware**: Middleware creation for WASM integration

-#### WASI

-The session covered WebAssembly System Interface (WASI), which extends WebAssembly beyond browser environments by providing system-level interfaces for file system access, network operations, and other OS interactions.

-##### WASI in Caddy

-The speaker referenced the darkweak/wazemmes project on GitHub as a practical implementation of WASI integration with Caddy.
-The project documentation is available at github.com/darkweak/wazemmes, demonstrating how to leverage WASM & WASI capabilities to build Caddy extension easily without knowing GO or using interpreters.

----

 ## Mercure, SSE, API Platform and an LLM Elevate a Chat(bot) (Mathieu Santostefano)

 **Slides of this talk are available : [https://welcomattic.github.io/slides-real-time-ai-chatbot-with-mercure/1](https://welcomattic.github.io/slides-real-time-ai-chatbot-with-mercure/1)**